whistlechips/PlayControl/README.md

   -   Hex color strings like "#FF8040", "FF8040", or even short format "#F83"

 ### v1.4.1 Changes:
 - New Property added: "Album Art Run".
 Left-clicking on the Album Art (if enabled) launches a FB2K Context Command via the foo_run component, which must be installed.
 See https://www.foobar2000.org/components/view/foo_run for more info and download link.
-The Property VALUE is a Named Service in this component (FB2K: Preferences > Tools > Run services).
-Default is the included 'Google Artist + Title' service.
+The Property VALUE is a Named Service in this component (FB2K: Preferences > Tools > Run services). service.
 This can be changed to another or a new service can be added and this VALUE can be edited.
 - Old SAVE button is now "Button: Shortcut Run".
 It sends its VALUE to the same foo_run component.
 Again, this can be changed to another FB2K Context Command or a new service can be added and this VALUE can be edited.
 - To get these to display on the Properties screen/tab: click the CLEAR button, then APPLY.